-- a.
-Murals may not contain promotions or depictions of illegal or violent behavior, including but not limited to promotions or depictions of sexually explicit behavior or materials; the use of alcohol or drugs; or the use of firearms.

-- b.
-Images may be relevant to existing businesses in the building on which the mural is applied without the use of company names or logos.

-- c.
-Images may be of an artistic, historic, or cultural nature unrelated to business.

-- (8) Off premises or billboard signs shall be permitted in the general business (B-3) district.
+- (1) Historic signs.
+Contact the Michigan State Historic Preservation Office (SHPO) for more information. - (2) Wall-mounted signs above the first floor of a multiple-story building related to one or more of the tenants housed within the building.
+Refer to chart in section 26-8. - (3) Unique signs whose total area is within the applicable district size allowance established in article II of chapter 26 of Hillsdale's Code of Ordinances that are determined by the planning commission to require additional height or width due to unique design or obscuring sight lines shall be allowed additional height and width allowance as needed, provided, however that they neither exceed the additional height or width, nor the area within them exceed the allowances otherwise provided by more than ten percent. - (4) Murals shall be permitted in the B-2, B-3, C-1, PRD, PRF, PUD and I-1 districts only. - (5) Off premises or billboard signs shall be permitted in the general business (B-3) district.
 Billboards may not exceed 200 square feet in area, or 20 feet in height.
 Billboards must be setback a minimum of 30 feet from all property lines and shall be located a minimum of 1,000 feet from all other billboards on the same street.
 When abutting a residential district, no portion of the billboard shall be located closer than 200 feet from the property line.
-All permit applications for billboards must be submitted to the planning/zoning department along with a landscaping plan.

-- (9) Procedures and considerations for special-condition signs are as follows:

-- a.
-Special-condition signs shall be reviewed as to size, location, placement, etc. subject to regulations of this chapter.
+All permit applications for billboards must be submitted to the planning/zoning department along with a landscaping plan. - (6) Procedures and considerations for special-condition signs are as follows: - a.
+Special-condition signs shall be reviewed as to size, location, placement, etc. subject to regulations of this chapter. - b.

-- b.
 The planning commission, or zoning administrator, may impose conditions necessary to protect the public health, safety, and welfare of the community.

 - c.
 Public notice of the time, date, and place of an appeal of a sign review decision made by the planning commission, or zoning administrator, shall be provided in advance of the meeting during which the appeal will be considered.

-- (10) Standards for sign review.
+- (7) Standards for sign review.
 In reviewing signs, the zoning administrator or the planning commission shall consider the following to determine compliance with applicable ordinance provisions a basis for approving or denying a sign permit and establishing setback, location, and placement of signs:

 - a.
 Site location:

-- 1. Distance Dimensions from buildings;
+- 1. Distance from buildings;

-- 2. Distance Dimensions from property lines;
+- 2. Distance from property lines;

-- 3. Distance Dimensions from right-of-way.
+- 3. Distance from right-of-way.

 - b.
 Sign size:

-- 1. Dimension Height and width;
+- 1. Height and width;

 - 2. Building location;

-- 3. Dimension Height above grade or finish floor line;
+- 3. Height above grade or finish floor line;

-- 4. Dimension Location of sign from side to side of wall;
+- 4. Location of sign from side to side of wall;

 - 5. Percentage of wall used for signage.

 - c.
 Awning:

-- 1. Dimension awning Size;
+- 1. Size:

-- 2. Dimension awning height Distance above grade or finish floor line;
+- 2. Distance above grade or finish floor line;

-- 3. Dimension signage relative to awning edges;
+- 3. Signage measurement relative to awning edges;

-- 4. Dimension Signage height and width.
+- 4. Signage height and width.

 - d.
 Sign characteristics:

 - 1. Shape of sign;

-- 2. Sign content;

-- 3. Sign materials.
+- 2. Sign materials.

 - e.
 Mural:

-- 1. Dimension height and width;
+- 1. Height and width;

-- 2. Building location; - 3.
-Dimension height Distance above grade or finish floor line; - 4.
-Dimension Location of sign from side to side of wall.
+- 2. Building location;

+- 3. Distance above grade or finish floor line;

+- 4. Location of sign from side to side of wall.